 Protein balance based on nutrition guidelines recommendations

 These recipes are based on current nutritional guidelines.
 Varying the type of protein in your evening meals can help you get a good balance of nutrients.
 A good guide is to aim to have fish once or twice a week, chicken with the skin removed once or twice a week, lean red meat twice a week, one egg-based meal, and one vegetarian meal.
-The ‘adapt it’ tips show you how to change up the recipe to enhance the nutritional content.
+The ‘adapt it’ tips show you how to change up the recipe to enhance the nutritional content or change ingredients to suit your dietary needs.